Quantum Circuit Mutants: Empirical Analysis and Recommendations: Introduction

 This empirical evaluation aims to study various mutation characteristics (e.g., mutation operator types, gate types, position), quantum algorithms and their classification (e.g., Variational Quantum Eigensolver, Amplitude Estimation, Grover's algorithm), and circuit characteristics (e.g., circuit depth, the number of gates, number of entangled qubits) on the ``survivability'' of faulty benchmarks, i.e., whether the fault seeded in a benchmark can survive the fault detection of a quantum software testing technique.
 Our motivation for choosing survivability is that we want to assess the difficulty of detecting a seeded fault.
 To this end, such survivability indicates how various mutation and circuit characteristics, and quantum algorithms and their classification, play a role in the effectiveness of detecting the fault in a faulty benchmark with a given quantum software testing technique.

-Based on the results, key observations are: First, we found that faulty benchmarks generated with the adding mutation operator (i.e., adding a new quantum gate) have higher survivability than removing or replacing a quantum gate from a circuit.
-Second, regarding the position where a mutation operator is applied to create a faulty benchmark, mutating at the beginning or the end of the circuit leads to higher survivability, concluding that mutating the middle part of the circuit will likely change circuit behavior.
+Based on the results, key observations are: First, we found that faulty benchmarks generated with the \textit{Add} mutation operator (i.e., adding a new quantum gate) have higher survivability than \textit{Remove} or \textit{Replace}.
+Second, regarding the position where a mutation operator is applied to create a faulty benchmark, applying the mutation at the beginning or end of the circuit results in higher survivability, suggesting that these mutations have a minor impact on the circuit's behavior.
+In contrast, mutations in the middle of the circuit are more likely to significantly alter its behavior, making them easier to detect.
 Third, survivability is strongly related to the algorithm used.
 Notably, the algorithms that are designed to produce one dominant output, i.e., output with the highest probability (e.g., optimization algorithms), are likely to lead to high survival rates.
 Finally, we also found no significant correlation between the circuit complexity characteristics (e.g., the number of qubits in a circuit) and survivability.

 Our main contribution is a comprehensive empirical study to generate new knowledge on understanding relationships of mutation characteristics, circuit characteristics, quantum algorithms, and their interactions with the survivability of faulty benchmarks.
 Additionally, based on the results of the empirical study, we provide a command line-based recommendation tool to assist users in generating a desired number of faulty benchmarks of varied survivabilities by considering characteristics of interested quantum algorithms.
-Finally, we provide a large-scale faulty benchmark consisting of more than 700K faulty benchmark circuits that can be readily used to assess the cost-effectiveness of quantum software testing techniques.
-All detailed experiment results, code, and data are provided in the online repository~\cite{GitHubRepository}.
+Finally, we provide a large-scale faulty benchmark set consisting of more than 700K faulty benchmark circuits that can be readily used to assess the cost-effectiveness of quantum software testing techniques.